Azraelbazrael/MiraCafe/DOCUMENTATION.md

 <br> `Sabatoge` in this case keeps tabs on when the player intentionally chooses incorrect dialogue options and thus gives more of a likelihood for a secret romance option showing up.

 <br>
+These stats are love-interest specific.
+Those dictionaries hold the affection levels for the current romancable interests and talking points the player can access on sundays.
 ```sh
 #for flag checks
 default Total_affec = {"Madoc": 0, "Charon": 0,"Tamura": 0}